The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Methodology

 \subsection{Scalable MCMC sampling: NUTS}

-HMC is a gradient-based sampling algorithm that is scalable to high-dimensional parameter spaces and does not suffer from the low acceptance rate of the standard Metropolis-Hastings algorithm.
-NUTS further improves on the acceptance rate of HMC by preventing the sampling trajectory from returning to previously-visited regions of the parameter space.
+HMC is a gradient-based sampling algorithm that is scalable to high-dimensional parameter spaces and does not suffer from the random-walk shortcomings of Metropolis--Hastings algorithms.
+NUTS further improves on the effective sample size relative to the gradient evaluation of HMC by preventing the sampling trajectory from returning to previously-visited regions of the parameter space.
 Though it requires a higher number of model evaluations, NUTS typically leads to more reliable convergence, and is thus ideal for sampling in the context of Stage IV surveys.

 Traditionally, the gradients required for HMC sampling are computed by finite differences, which is computationally costly and inaccurate.
 Since we have a differentiable pipeline, gradients can be computed by automatic differentiation, providing acceleration and improved accuracy.
-In the future, new samplers that further improve the convergence rate leading to even more robust inference can be straightforwardly incorporated into this paradigm.
+In the future, alternative samplers \citep{Gabrie21, Wong22, Karamanis22a, Karamanis22b}, or new samplers that further improve the sampling efficiency and thus lead to even more robust inference, can be straightforwardly incorporated into this paradigm.